Professor Scott Althaus

 Professor Althaus joined the University of Illinois faculty in 1996 with a joint appointment in the departments of Political Science and Communication.
 He is currently the Merriam Professor of Political Science, Professor of Communication, and Director of the Cline Center for Advanced Social Research at the University of Illinois.
 He is also a faculty affiliate of the School of Information Sciences, the National Center for Supercomputer Applications, the Center for Social and Behavioral Science, and the Illinois Informatics Institute.

-Professor Althaus serves on the editorial boards of Critical Review, Political Communication, and Public Opinion Quarterly.
-His research has appeared in the American Political Science Review, the American Journal of Political Science, Communication Research, Journalism and Mass Communication Quarterly, Journal of Broadcasting & Electronic Media, Journal of Conflict Resolution, Journal of Politics, Public Opinion Quarterly, Political Communication, and Sociological Methodology.
-His book on the political uses of opinion surveys in democratic societies, Collective Preferences in Democratic Politics: Opinion Surveys and the Will of the People (Cambridge University Press, 2003) , was awarded a 2004 Goldsmith Book Prize by the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University, and a 2004 David Easton Book Prize by the Foundations of Political Theory section of the American Political Science Association.
+He is co-author (with Daron Shaw and Costas Panagopolous) of the book Battleground: Electoral College Strategies, Execution, and Impact in the Modern Era (Oxford University Press, 2024) which draws on internal campaign records and novel data sources covering every presidential election from 1952 through 2020 to identify the Electoral College strategies for every major presidential campaign in the modern era, assess how well they executed their plans, and illuminate what difference their state-by-state allocation of candidate visits and television spending made on election day.
+His next most recent book, Building Theory in Political Communication: The Politics-Media-Politics Approach (co-authored with Gadi Wolfsfeld and Tamir Sheafer, Oxford University Press, 2022) developed a theoretical framework for understanding the role of communication media in supporting governmental accountability and increasing the government’s responsiveness to citizen needs that can be used to understand political communication processes in a variety of regime types around the world.
+It was recently honored with the 2023 Hazel Gaudet-Erskine Best Book Award by the International Journal of Press/Politics.
+His earlier book on the political uses of opinion surveys in democratic societies, Collective Preferences in Democratic Politics: Opinion Surveys and the Will of the People (Cambridge University Press, 2003), was awarded a 2004 Goldsmith Book Prize by the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University, and a 2004 David Easton Book Prize by the Foundations of Political Theory section of the American Political Science Association.
 He was named 2014-15 Faculty Fellow at the National Center for Supercomputing Applications at UIUC, a 2004-5 Beckman Associate by the UIUC Center for Advanced Studies, and a 2003-4 Helen Corley Petit Scholar by the UIUC College of Liberal Arts and Sciences.
 In 2013, he was honored with a Dean's Award for Excellence in Undergraduate Teaching from the College of Liberal Arts and Sciences at UIUC, and his undergraduate and graduate courses regularly appear on the university's "List of Teachers Ranked as Excellent by Their Students."
+Professor Althaus serves on the editorial boards of Political Communication and Public Opinion Quarterly, and his research has appeared in leading peer-reviewed journals across several disciplines including the American Political Science Review, the American Journal of Political Science, Communication Research, International Journal of Press/Politics, Journal of Conflict Resolution, Journal of Politics, Proceedings of the National Academy of Sciences, Public Opinion Quarterly, Political Communication, and Sociological Methodology.

 Email: salthaus@illinois.edu